kodlian/SwiftRegexDSL/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://mit-license.org)
 [![Language](http://img.shields.io/badge/language-swift-orange.svg?style=flat)](https://developer.apple.com/swift)

 Most of us, Swift developers, are not using and creating regular expressions on day to day basis.
 But each time we have to, we rely on web search, old documentations.
 Then we have to deal with unsafety and perform many runs before achieving the expected result.
-It feels a heavy rollback of what we are used too when coding with modern language such as Swift.
+It feels like a heavy rollback of what we are used to when coding with modern language such as Swift.

 We can emphasize two issues here:
-- in Swift, regexes are basically strings, which result to no compile time check, type safe and code completion.
+- in Swift, regexes are strings, which result in no compile-time check, type-safe, and code completion.
 - by nature, regexes are mostly write-only things.
-Unless you make an effort or this is something you use often, this will never be as easy to understand as the rest of your code base.
+Unless you make an effort or this is something you use often, this will never be as easy to understand as the rest of your codebase.

 This brings SwiftRegexDSL, a Declarative Structured Language for regular expressions in Swift.
 The idea is to leverage the same "magic" that powers SwiftUI, Result Builder (https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md) to regex.
 The DSL provides readable expressions, far more suitable for composition, in addition to bringing safety.
-To summarise, less headaches with regex!
+To summarise, fewer headaches with regex!

 ```swift
 struct ThisIsARegex: Regex {